linux-cultist/venv-selector.nvim/README.md

 The above search adds the unrestriced flag to fd.
 See `fd` docs for what it does!

-If you want to **disable** one of the default searches, you can simply set it to false.
+If you want to **disable one** of the default searches, you can simply set it to false.
 This disables the workspace search.

 `settings = {
   search = {
     workspace = false
   }
 }`

+If you want to **disable all** built in searches, set the global option `enable_default_searches` to false (see separate section about global options)

 ## Changing the output in the telescope viewer